CubitDev/Cubit/README.md

 Vision
 ------

-Cubit core diverted from mainstream forks.
+Cubit Core diverted from mainstream forks.
 The reason for this is that Cubit wants to be true to the original vision of "Satoshi Nakamoto."
 Nothing more than CPU power to mine Cubit coins.
 No single party is to "own" the Cubit Core  blockchain.